 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activities.
-Contaminants that may be present in source water include: microbial contaminants; inorganic contaminants; and radioactive contaminants.
+Contaminants that may be present in source water include: microbial contaminants; inorganic contaminants; pesticides and herbicides; organic chemical contaminants; and radioactive contaminants.

 In order to ensure that our tap water is safe to drink, the State and the EPA prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
 The State Health Department's and the FDA's regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
-The population served by the Oyster Bay Water District during 2023 was approximately 8,500.
-The total amount of water withdrawn from the aquifer in 2023 was 412.8 million gallons, of which approximately 91 percent was billed directly to consumers.
-The remaining 9 percent was used for hydrant flushing, water main breaks and firefighting.
+The population served by the Oyster Bay Water District during 2024 was approximately 8,500.
+The total amount of water withdrawn from the aquifer in 2024 was 436 million gallons, of which approximately 90 percent was billed directly to consumers.
+The remaining 10 percent was used for hydrant flushing, water main breaks and firefighting.
+The District's water supply Well No. 2-1 was out of service for the entirety of 2024 for rehabilitation and the construction of a new AOP treatment system.
+Additionally, Plant No. 1 is reserved for emergency use and was not operated to system in 2024.